JosephABudd/kickzig/Create-The-Messages.md

 ## The AddContact message

 The AddContact message contains the new user created contact record.
+The AddContact back-end messenger

+1. Checks for user errors.
+   * If there is a user error then sends the message back to the front-end with the user error message.
-The AddContact back-end messenger adds the new user created contact record to the store.
-Then the AddContact back-end messenger triggers the RebuildContactList messenger.
+1. Adds the record to the store.
+   * If there is an error then closes down the app by calling exit.
+   * Otherwise
+     * Returns the message with success information.
+     * Triggers the RebuildContactList messenger.

 ```shell
 ＄ kickzig message add-fbf AddContact